The McKinley School is a restored school along Eastern Avenue in Cincinnati, Ohio that was built in 1876 and expanded upon in 1919.

 In 1919, a two-story addition was along Eastern Avenue that contrasted sharply with the original structure.
 1 The new wing featured light brown brick, a limestone water table, and terra cotta trim with a heraldic motif over the main entrance and at the top of the square entry tower.
 2 The kindergarten doorway featured an art glass transom, and small Florentine glass windows adjacent to the door.

 The combined buildings featured 21 classrooms, three offices, a child care room, cafeteria, and gymnasium.
 1 Improvements included new boilers in 1972 and 1981.

-In December 2005, the McKinley School was closed.1 The Cincinnati Board of Education selected McKinley among nine other schools that were authorized for sale in March 2009.
-3 An auction was held on June 8, and a developer selected the school for redevelopment although the school district rejected their bid for the school.
-In July, the Irish Heritage Center, founded by Maureen Kennedy and her husband, Kent Covey of Hyde Park, submitted a sealed bid that was accepted, only to discover that the city had actually owned the land, not the Board of Education.
-After months of discussion, the city transferred the land to the Board at no cost without any conditions, and the real estate transaction to the Irish Heritage Center was completed on November 24.
-The accepted bid was $180,000, and spent about $20,000 in improvements to the physical structure.
+The McKinley School closed in December 2005, 1 and the Board of Education authorised the building for sale in March 2009.
+3 An auction was held on June 8, but a developer’s bid for the building was rejected.
+In July, the Irish Heritage Center submitted a sealed proposal that was accepted.
+It was discovered that the city had owned the land, not the Board of Education.
+After months of discussion, the city transferred the property to the Board at no cost and without any conditions.
+The real estate transaction, for $180,000, to the Irish Heritage Center was completed on November 24.
 4

-The mission of the Irish Heritage Foundation was to “founded to promote the Irish Culture through the study of customs, dance, education, film, genealogy, history, language, lectures, literature, music, mythology, poetry, social interaction, song, sport, theater and the visual arts.”
-Events are held weekly.
+The mission of the Irish Heritage Foundation is to “founded to promote the Irish Culture through the study of customs, dance, education, film, genealogy, history, language, lectures, literature, music, mythology, poetry, social interaction, song, sport, theatre and the visual arts.”